lake Michigan lake Michigan lake Michigan

 About the PI

-Dr. Curk earned a B.S. & M.S. in Physics (U. Maribor, 2012) and a Ph.D. in Chemistry (U. Cambridge, 2016) in the group of Prof. Daan Frenkel.
-He was a postdoctoral fellow at the Chinese Academy of Sciences and Northwestern University (with Prof. Erik Luijten) before joining JHU in 2023.
-His academic awards include the Herchel Smith scholarship, CAS President’s postdoctoral fellowship, and Marie Curie fellowship.
+Dr. Curk earned B.S. & M.S. in Physics (U. Maribor) and a Ph.D. in Chemistry (U. Cambridge) in the group of Prof. Daan Frenkel.
+He was a postdoctoral fellow at the Chinese Academy of Sciences and Northwestern University (with Prof. Erik Luijten) and became an assistant professor at JHU MSE in January 2024.
+He also has a courtesy appointment in Physics & Astronomy and is an associate member of INBT and DSAI.
+Academic awards include the Herchel Smith scholarship, CAS President’s postdoctoral fellowship, and Marie Curie fellowship.